-Where is the new Macallan distillery?
 The drive across Scotland from Aberdeen to Craigellachie is beautiful, past pale gold barley fields, foaming streams and hills jagged with silhouetted pines.
 We pass Mortlach distillery, then Glenfiddich, then Balvenie; Glenlivet is a pleasant half-hour walk away.
 But where is the much trumpeted The Macallan’s new distillery?

 The Macallan’s new distillery does not shout as you drive through the grounds.
 The architects were instructed to ‘reveal the mystery’, and they have done so in the most subtle way.
 It’s the presence of triangular windows in what look like gentle hills near the River Spey that makes you look twice: they turn out not to be gentle hills at all, but part of Rogers Stirk Harbour + Partners’ attempt to create the distillery to end all distilleries.

 Ken Grier, The Macallan’s creative director, meets us in Easter Elchies, a mellow 18th-century house that The Macallan – founded in 1824 but owned since 1999 by spirits company Edrington – refers to as its spiritual home.
 He is genial, greying, slightly downcast.
 He has spent more than 20 years building The Macallan into a global brand; after six years creating this wonder of the Scotch world, at a final bill of £140 million ($185m), he announced his retirement.
 Our September meeting is his last official duty.

 From a first-floor bedroom, I catch my first real sight of the new building.
 A glowing grey path of polished Belgian concrete narrows towards an entrance cut into those repurposed hills, which seem to hover above a wall of dark glass.
 It’s stunning – and slightly scary.
 Visitors walk up the path, into the future.